 I’m an English Muffin fanatic.
 They’re complete breakfast heaven to me, especially when turned into a breakfast egg sandwich.
 I vaguely remember baking a batch eight or nine years ago and as far as I remember, they turned out pretty good.
 So, now that I have time and space to do some baking again, English Muffins were on the top of my list.

 After looking at a good 20+ recipes, I decided to work off of this one on allrecipes.com.
 After reading a bunch of reviews, I made a few changes.

 It seems that there are two keys to getting an English Muffin with the classic “nooks and crannies” they are famous for.
 First, make sure the dough stays soft and loose.
 This means not adding too much flour during the kneading process and kneading for a shorter length of time (about 5 minutes).
-Second, letting the dough rise three times (as opposed to the usual two for most breads) allows giant gas bubbles to form.
-The muffins turned out nice and light with a decent amount of nooks and crannies.
-There weren’t enormous pockets like the store bought muffins but I’m willing to trade some of that for a muffin that only costs eight cents (and is pretty fun to make).
+Second, letting the dough rise only once (as opposed to the usual two for most breads) allows giant gas bubbles, rather than small uniform bubbles, to form.
+The English muffins turned out nice and light with a decent amount of nooks and crannies.
+There weren’t enormous pockets like the store bought muffins but I’m willing to trade some of that for a muffin that only costs sevent cents (and is pretty fun to make).

 - ¾ tsp salt $0.05